pavsidhu/becca-stevens/content/blog/2020-04-30-train-for-your-goals-building-a-workout-especially-for-you.md

 If you have a combined goal, feel free to mix up the workout styles.
 It is important to keep each workout fresh, both with the type of exercises and the workout style.
 This ensures that the body doesn’t adapt to the workout and it is always challenging.

-If you have any questions about this, contact me at:
+If you have any questions about this, contact me at: [becca@traintomaintain.co.uk](mailto:becca@traintomaintain.co.uk).

-**becca@traintomaintain.co.uk**

-References:
+## References:

 De Salles, B.F., Simão, R., Miranda, F., Novaes, J. da S., Lemos, A. and Willardson, J.M.
 (2009).
-Rest interval between sets in strength training._Sports medicine (Auckland, N.Z.)_, \[online] 39(9), pp.765–77.
+Rest interval between sets in strength training. _Sports medicine (Auckland, N.Z.)_, \[online] 39(9), pp.765–77.
 Available at:<https://www.ncbi.nlm.nih.gov/pubmed/19691365.>

 Mangine, G.T. et al (2015).
-The effect of training volume and intensity on improvements in muscular strength and size in resistance-trained men._Physiological Reports_, \[online] 3(8), p.e12472.
+The effect of training volume and intensity on improvements in muscular strength and size in resistance-trained men. _Physiological Reports_, \[online] 3(8), p.e12472.
 Available at:<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4562558/pdf/phy20003-e12472.pdf.>

 McPherron, A.C., Guo, T., Bond, N.D. and Gavrilova, O. (2013).
-Increasing muscle mass to improve metabolism._Adipocyte_, \[online] 2(2), pp.92–98.
+Increasing muscle mass to improve metabolism. _Adipocyte_, \[online] 2(2), pp.92–98.
 Available at:<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3661116/>\[Accessed 29 Oct.
 2019].